 of Teachers of French), and also teaches at the Alliance Française de Los Angeles.

-career after working in the computer industry for 20+ years.
-She is currently
+working in the computer industry for 20+ years.
+She is currently teaching computer

-teaching computer science at the Alabama School of Fine Arts, in Birmingham, Alabama.
+science at the Alabama School of Fine Arts, in Birmingham, Alabama.
 Carol graduated

 scientific and business programming.
-In addition to being a programmer, she has been a designer,
+In addition to being a programmer, she has been a

-so she studied Secondary Mathematics Education at the University of Alabama at Birmingham.
+Secondary Mathematics Education at the University of Alabama at Birmingham.
 She was a pilot

-teacher for the College Board's AP Computer Science Principles course in 2016.
-She
+teacher for the College Board's AP Computer Science Principles course and is currently serving

-in Alabama to teach the CS Principles course.
-Carol enjoys working with
+in-service teachers in Alabama to teach the CS Principles course.
+She is also working with A+